misaelnieto/misaelnieto.github.io/content/posts/goodbye-world.md

 ---
-title: "Goodbye world"
+title: "Goodbye, world"
 date: "2011-10-13"
+summary: "Un pequeño adiós a Dennis Ritchie, el padre de C y co-creador de Unix, fallecido en octubre de 2011."
+description: "Eulogy to Dennis Ritchie, co-creator of C and Unix, written the week of his passing in October 2011."
+categories:
+  - "Reflexión"
+tags:
+  - dennis-ritchie
+  - c-language
+  - unix
+  - in-memoriam
+locale: "en"
+keywords: "dennis ritchie, dmr, c programming language, unix, kernighan, thompson, bell labs"
 ---

-## My euolgy to Denis Ritchie
+## My eulogy to Dennis Ritchie

-In Mexico you have to go to 6 years of elementary school, 3 for secondary and another three of Bachelor/high-school just before you can get to the University.
+In Mexico you have to go through 6 years of elementary school, 3 for *secundaria* and another three of *bachillerato* / high-school just before you can get to the University.

 During my three years of high-school I was taught the C language.
-The first paragraphs on my text book on C talked about Unix and some of the doings of Kernigham, Ritchie and Thomson in the Bell Labs.
+The first paragraphs of my textbook on C talked about Unix and some of the doings of Kernighan, Ritchie and Thompson in the Bell Labs.

-Once in the University, one of the first things that I did was to get a hold of "The C programming language".
-I don't remember whether it was on spanish or english.
+Once in the University, one of the first things that I did was to get a hold of *The C programming language*.
+I don't remember whether it was in Spanish or English.

 Nowadays I work as a Python programmer on Linux systems.
 And I enjoy it.
 So thanks Dennis, and farewell.